jeroennoten/Laravel-AdminLTE/README.md

 ## 1. Requirements

+The current package requirements are:

 - Laravel >= 6.x
 - PHP >= 7.2

 ## 2. Installation

+> Please note the next steps are valid for a fresh installation procedure, if you are updating the package, refers to the [Updating](#3-updating) section.

-1. Require the package using composer:
+1. On the root folder of your Laravel project, require the package using composer:

    ```sh
    composer require jeroennoten/laravel-adminlte
    ```

-2. (Laravel 7+ only) Require the laravel/ui package using composer:
+2. **(For Laravel 7+ only)** Require the `laravel/ui` package using composer:

    ```sh
    composer require laravel/ui
    php artisan ui:controllers
    ```

-3. Install the package using the next command (for fresh laravel installations):
+3. Finally, install the package required resources using the next command:

    ```sh
    php artisan adminlte:install